coffee makers icon

 By Matt Woodburn-Simmonds

 Of all the portable coffee makers, the Handpresso Wild Hybrid is one of the simplest in terms of design and usability.
-And we’ve put it to the test to see if you really can have incredible espresso wherever you are.
+It works with pods or grounds and pulls a pretty decent espresso.
+The big caveat is that it’s almost impossible to get hold of outside of Europe.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.